 - High Peak (more than 15,000 feet): The highest mountains exceed 15,000 feet in height.
 At these elevations, creatures are subject to both high altitude fatigue (as described above) and altitude sickness, whether or not they're acclimated to high altitudes.
 Altitude sickness represents the inimical nature of such heights to normal life, and affects mental and physical prowess.
-Each hour spent traveling at this altitude, characters suffer 3d6 points of environmental non-lethal damage due to exposure, and must make a Might check versus a Challenging DC for their level or become Exhausted.
+Each hour spent traveling at this altitude, characters suffer 3d6 points of cold (energy, common) as environmental damage due to exposure, and must make a Might check versus a Challenging DC for their level or become Exhausted.
 The exhausted condition persists until a full night's rest.
 Creatures acclimated to high altitude receive a +4 competence bonus on their might checks to resist altitude sickness, and can reduce the environmental cold damage by 1 point per hour, but eventually even seasoned mountaineers must abandon these dangerous elevations.

 The High Altitude rules can easily be expanded to include all cases where the air is less than nice.
 This can be dense layers of swamp gas clinging heavily to the lungs of feckless explorers, it can be a bad case of 'mine damp' smothering those who wander into it, it can be a magical effect in an Alchemists' lab where the air around a bubbling cauldron is no longer the right kind of air, it can be due to Planar effects leaking into the Prime material, or cloying shadowstuff clogging the lungs in a dark barrow, and many other things besides.